 Where it GoesOn the other side of the mountains, storms continue their eastward journey.
 Though much of their precipitation has already fallen, more moisture is wrung out of the clouds as they move inland, blanketing Hurricane Ridge with

 an average of 30-35 feet (10 m) of snow annually.
 The northeastern parts of the Olympic Peninsula lie in a dry rain shadow.
 The town of Sequim gets roughly 16 inches (41 cm) of rain a year.
 Farmers irrigate their fields and a few prickly pear cactus plants grow there, less than 35 miles (56 km) from lush temperate rain forests!

 What it All MeansThe drastic contrast in precipitation and elevation nurtures diversity across the park and from coast to summits.
-Mild temperatures and abundant rain nurture record-sized conifers in westside forests.
-While fire-adapted species like manzanita grow the northeastern Olympics.
+Mild temperatures and abundant rain nurture record-size conifers in forests on the west side, while fire-adapted species like manzanita grow in the northeastern Olympics.
 Upslope, winter snowpack feeds streams and determines water supply throughout the year.

 Climate Change At OlympicLike ecosystems worldwide, the park is impacted by human-driven climate change.
 Warmer winters mean some precipation that used to fall as snow—feeding glaciers—is now falling as rain.
 Blue Glacier on Mount Olympus, the park's largest glacier, has receded over one-third of a mile and lost more than 150-feet of ice thickness since 1919.
 The surface area of all the park's glacial ice decreased 46% between 1982 and 2015.
 Decreasing snowpack also means less water for salmon and other wildlife, plants and humans living downstream.
 Forest fires and mortality from forest pests are likely to increase in a warmer world.